Thomas-Duggan/CCTurtleKit/README.md

 ```
 local cctk = require("CCTurtleKit")
 ```
-Note: run "import" and drag and drop the file into Minecraft to import header file
+Note: run "import" and drag and drop the file into Minecraft to import header file.

 ---